 Centering your neutral play around using this set of moves will help you get into an advantageous position.

-Landing attacks that are + will allow you to act faster than the opponent can, thus increasing the odds of winning the next exchange.
+Landing attacks that have frame advantage (aka + on block or hit) will allow you to act faster than the opponent can, thus increasing the odds of winning the next exchange.
 Using projectiles safely will add pressure for the opponent to dodge or block it.
 Jumping usually puts a character in a vulnerable position, so anti-airing will punish your opponent and give you an edge for the next exchange.
 Safe pokes can cause incremental damage and can lead to getting knockdowns.
 Doing nothing is an underrated option that helps you gather info about your opponent and also can make your neutral more unpredictable.

 For Vatista, I might just jump or dash back to get distance and throw out a fireball or set up a crystal bomb.
 If they are able to get close to me, I’ll fire off a bomb or use flash-kick to anti-air.
 But I can also anticipate that they’ll advance and use Vatista’s super long 5C poke to catch them off guard.